-A referral can be made by a physician, hospital, nursing or assisted living facility, foster home or the patient and family.
+A referral can be made by a physician, hospital case manager, nursing or assisted living facility, foster home or the patient and family.
 Once this order to Assess and Admit has been received, we will work quickly to admit and bring our hospice care team to your aide.

-Typically, a family member serves as the primary caregiver and when appropriate, helps make decisions for the terminally ill individual.
+Typically, a family member serves as the primary caregiver and when appropriate, helps make decisions for the patient.
 Members of the hospice staff make regular visits to assess the patient and provide additional care or other services.
 Hospice staff is on-call 24 hours a day, seven days a week.

-Hospice care is a family-centered approach that includes, at a minimum, a team of doctors, nurses, social workers, counselors, and trained volunteers.
-They work together focusing on the dying patient's needs: physical, psychological and spiritual.
-The goal is to help keep the patient as pain-free as possible, with loved ones nearby until death.
+Hospice care is a family-centered approach that includes, at a minimum, a team of doctors, nurses, hospice aides, social workers, spiritual counselors, and trained volunteers.
+They work together focusing on the patient’s needs: physical, psychological and spiritual.
+The goal is to help keep the patient as pain-free as possible, with loved ones nearby throughout the course of care.
 The hospice team develops a care plan that meets each patient's individual needs for pain management and symptom control.

-It is important to find out what the role of the patient's primary physician will be once the patient begins receiving hospice care.
-Most often, hospice patients can choose to have their personal physician involved in the medical care.
+Though the Hospice Medical Director becomes the primary physician responsible for the plan of care, we work closely with the patient’s physician to be an active member of the care team.
 Both the patient's physician and the hospice medical director may work together to coordinate the patient's medical care, especially when symptoms are difficult to manage.
-The hospice medical director is also available to answer questions you or the patient may have regarding hospice medical care.
+The hospice medical director is always available to answer questions you or the patient may have regarding hospice medical care.

 Among its major responsibilities, the interdisciplinary hospice team:

 Counseling services for the patient and loved ones are an important part of hospice care.
 After the patient's death, bereavement support is offered to families for at least one year.
-These services are also tailored specifically to your level of need and can take a variety of forms, including telephone calls, visits, written materials about grieving, and support groups.
+These services are also tailored specifically to your level of need and can take a variety of forms, including telephone calls, visits, written materials about grieving and support groups.
 Individual counseling may be offered by the hospice or the hospice may make a referral to a community resource.